leowmjw/ansible-rsync/README.md

 ## synchronize

-An Ansible action plugin based `rsync` to make synchronizing a file paths in your playbooks quick and easy.
+An Ansible action plugin using rsync to make synchronizing a file paths in your playbooks quick and easy.
 Of course you could just use the command action to call rsync yourself, but you also have to add a fair number of boilerplate options and host facts.
-You still may need to.
+You still may need to call rsync directly via `command` or `shell`.
 The synchronize action is meant to do common things with `rsync` easily.
 It does not provide access to the full power of rsync.

 <table>
 <tr>